Symmetrization and enhancement of the continuous Morlet transform: Renormalization

-Using the same test signal as above, in Figure~\ref{fig:C} we display the analysis using the RCWT; the reconstruction in (d) is noticeably improved, and the power estimation in (c) is not as affected near the signal edge.
-The apparent increase in the IIP over the rms value represents we feel an aliasing in time, rather than scale, of the total power, as the mean discrepancy from the rms power $\sum_t (\mrm{IIP} - P_\mrm{rms})/N_t = 5.6 \times 10^{-4}$ is small.
-In Table~\ref{tab:1} we display the ratio of the mean instant power $\mrm{MIP} = \sum_t \sum_{s=2}^{s_{max}} \Delta_s \mrm{PSD} / N_t$ to the rms power for the CWT and RCWT, considering also an integration over scale which stops at the signal duration $s_{max} = N_t$ rather than $s_{max} = 2 N_t$.
+Considering the same test signal as above, in Fig.~\ref{fig:C} we display the analysis using the RCWT; the reconstruction in (d) is noticeably improved, and the power estimation in (c) is not as affected near the signal edge.
+The apparent increase in the IIP over the rms value represents we feel an aliasing in time, rather than scale, of the total power, as the mean discrepancy from the rms power is small.
+In Table~\ref{tab:1} we display the ratio of the mean integrated power $\mrm{MIP} = N_t^{-1} \sum_t \sum_{s=2}^{s_{max}} \mrm{PSD} \Delta_s$ to the rms signal power $P_{rms} = 1.5$ for the CWT and RCWT, considering also an integration over scale which stops at the signal duration $s_{max} = N_t$ rather than $s_{max} = 2 N_t$.